 A course from Hanzomon Station to Chidorigafuchi, and through Kitanomaru Garden.
 Visit locations including the Science Museum, which was designed to widely diffuse and promote science technology and industrial technology of modern times and the near future, and SHOWA-KAN, which depicts the wartime and post-war days of the Showa era.

-Tokyo Metro Hanzomon Sta. on foot Chidorigafuchi Park [Exit 6] 300 m 12 min Kitanomaru Garden, Science Museum Tayasumon Gate 300 m 670 m Toei Subway, Tokyo Metro SHOWA-KAN Kudanshita Sta.
-100 m [Exit 6] Notes The route starts at Hanzomon Station and goes down Kudanzaka.
-Those in manual wheelchairs require a helper in some areas as there are steep slopes and lengthy downward hills.
+Notes Those in manual wheelchairs require a helper in some areas as there are steep slopes and lengthy downward hills.